-A number of bursaries are available to all LLB students in their Penultimate and Final Years at Rhodes University.
-Students who already hold a Master's degree are ineligible.

-Preference will be given to students who are not in a position to meet their study costs.
+The bursaries are available to all LLB students in their Penultimate and Final Years at Rhodes University, except that students who already hold a Master's degree are ineligible.
+Preference will be given to students who are not in a position to meet their own costs.
 Access to other sources of funding does not preclude eligibility, but income from other sources, e.g. bursaries or prizes (but not loans), will be taken into account in determining financial need.